-☐ Branding elements:
+Branding elements:

 - Application name (executable): - Windows and Linux: the launcher binary can be renamed, as long as the ".ini" file that lives alongside it is also renamed. - macOS: the application bundle can be renamed, but it contains some symlinks (created by the installer) that will get broken.
 While they can be created again, it is difficult to ensure that the updated setup is correct so renaming the application bundle is not recommended. - Application name (text): the "openSF.appLongName" and "openSF.appShortName" options can be configured to replace the names the program uses to refer to itself.
-These strings are shown in the main window title and in some menus and dialogs. - > Splash image: the image to be used as a splash is stored inside the JAR file of the openSF "platform" plugin.
+These strings are shown in the main window title and in some menus and dialogs. - Splash image: the image to be used as a splash is stored inside the JAR file of the openSF "platform" plugin.
 This file lives under <OPENSF_INSTDIR>, as "plugins/platform_X.jar" where X is a version number.
-The splash image is a bitmap stored at the root of the file. - To ensure the correct display of the image (i.e. avoid distortions and void areas) the replacement image must have the same dimensions and DPI of the original. - Note: in macOS, the JAR file is under "openSF.app/Contents/Eclipse/plugins".
+The splash image is a bitmap stored at the root of the file. - To ensure the correct display of the image (i.e. avoid distortions and void areas) the replacement image must have the same dimensions and DPI of the original.
+Note: in macOS, the JAR file is under "openSE app/Contents/Eclipse/plugins" - Note: in macOS, the JAR file is under "openSF.app/Contents/Eclipse/plugins". - Other customizations: - Embedded documentation: both openSF and ParameterEditor show a submenu under "Help" with useful documentation like this document.
+Each program examines the subfolders of "<OPENSF_INSTDIR>/resources/documentation".
+If a folder contains a file named ".openSF_doc" or ".PE_doc" (respectively for openSF and PE), any file inside it with the extension ".pdf" will appear in the menu. - Removal of ParameterEditor: if the folder for the companion application cannot be found, the corresponding icon in openSF will simply be inactive (greyed out).